jamietre/CsQuery/README.md

 ## CsQuery - C# jQuery Port

+(c) 2011 James Treworgy
+MIT License

+Requires: .NET 4.0 Framework

+FEATURES:

+- Fast, non-recursive, tokenizing, forgiving HTML parser
+- Object model mostly replicates browser DOM
+- Validate CSS if desired
+- It's just like jQuery

+SHORTCOMINGS:

+- Subset of jQuery API, though at this point most DOM manipulation and selection methods have been implemented.
+- Doesn't validate HTML (on the list)

+**Object Model**

+CsQuery parses an HTML string into an object represetation of a DOM.
+There are objects that replicate most browser DOM objects:

+    IDomObject            any element in the DOM (all interfaces inherit this)

+    IDomRoot              a DOM, the equivalent of "document" IDomFragment      a disconnected element or collection of elements.
+Generally, this is something you created that doesn't have a "body" tag.
+    IDomElement           an Element node (something with a tag name) IDomText              a Text node
+    IDomComment           a Comment node
+    IDomCData             a CDATA node
+    IDomDocumentType      a DOCTYPE node

+There are other interfaces & objects:

+    IDomContainer         any node type that can contain other nodes IDomInvalidElement    Data that could not be parsed (e.g. broken HTML that couldn't be handled).
+                              It is mostly treated as text.
+	IDomSpecialElement    any element that contains its information in the tag itself (comments, doctype, cdata)

+    DomAttributes         An object to manage attributes for Element nodes NodeList              An object to manage collections of nodes (children) CSSStyleDeclaration   An object to manage styles

+To create & manipulate a construct created of these elements, you use the static constructor methods of the CsQuery object.
+You can build things directly from nodes, too, but usually you start with HTML.
+Most CsQuery methods return a CsQuery object, which is also IEnumerable<IDomObject> exposing the current selection.

+    // Create a DOM from a string of HTML var myDom = CsQuery.Create("<html><head></head><body><div>Hello world!</div></body></html>");
+    var myDom = CsQuery.Create("<span>Hello world!</span>");

+    // From a file
+    var myDom = CsQuery.CreateFromFile(filePath);

+    // From a web site
+    var myDom = CsQuery.Server().CreateFromUrl(url);

+    // from some elements
+    List<IDomElement> elList = new List<IDomElement>();
+    ...
+    var myDom = CsQuery.Create(elList);

+You can create new objects from an existing context like jQuery.
+Use "new" for this.

+    var newObj = new CsQuery("div",myDom);
+    var newObj = new CsQuery("div",elList);

+"New" methods create an object from an existing context (if possible).
+Static methods create a new DOM.

+The default method is "Select."
+Use this as you would use the default $(..) method in jQuery:

+    var allDivs = myDom.Select("div");

+You can also use the indexer, which is synonymous with Select:

+    var allDivs = myDom["div"];
+    var webLinks = myDom["span > a[href*='www']"];

+"Select" is different from "Find."
+Find is the same as the jQuery verison: it searches only the children.

+    var html = "<div><div></div></div>";
+    var myDom = CsQuery.Create(html);
+    myDom.Select("div").Length == 2   // true
+    myDom.Find("div").Length == 1     // true

+    ReferenceEquals(myDom.Find("div")[0], myDom.Select("div").Eq(1)[0]);   // true

+Everything is chainable like jQuery:

+    var someStuff = myDom.Select("span").Clone().Append("<div />").Css("border-width","1px");

+You can create new elements as you would in Javascript:

+    var div = myDom.Document.CreateElement('div');

+The jQuery "do everything" syntax works for creating elements too.

+	var div = myDom.Select("<div />");
+    var div = myDom["<div />"];

+There's a special object type called JsObject that is like and ExpandoObject.
+This lets you use CsQuery.Extend to do all kinds of crazy stuff.
+Extend can also accept regular objects and return JsObjects.
+The main difference between JsObject and ExpandoObject is that it returns null when accessing missing properties.

+    dynamic css = CsQuery.ParseJSON("{ 'width': '12px', 'height': '20px', 'checked': false }");
+    CsQuery.Extend(css,"{'display':'block'});
+    myDom["div"].Css(css);

+    dynamic extended = CsQuery.Extend(null,SomeRegularObject,new { newProp: "This property was added"});
+    string value = extended.newProp;

+There are some unique properties and methods to CsQuery instances:

+    Elements            only the Element node results of the current selection set (excludes text, comment, cdata, etc.)
+    Selection           The selection set (same as enumerating the object directly).
+    Selectors           current selectors applied to create the Elements Render()            Render the HTML text for the entire DOM RenderSelection()   Render the HTML for all selected elements in sequence

+**Methods**

+Most DOM manipulation and selection methods have been implemented.
+I will try to create a list of NOT implemented methods soon as this is nearly complete.

+    Add
+	AddClass
+	AndSelf
+    Append
+    AppendTo
+    Attr
+    AttrSet*
+    AttrReplace
+    Before
+    Children
+    Clone
+    Closest
+    Contents
+    Css
+    CssSet*
+    Data
+    Each (uses delegates - can pass a function delegate or anonymous function) Eq
+    Extend
+    Filter
+    Find
+    First
+    FirstElement*
+    Get
+    Has
+    Height
+    Hide
+    Html
+    Index
+    InsertAfter
+    InsertBefore
+    Is
+    Last
+    Length
+    Map
+    Next
+    Not
+    Parent
+    Parents
+    Prev
+    Prop
+    Remove
+    RemoveAttr
+	RemoveClass
+	RemoveData
+    ReplaceWith
+    Show
+    Siblings
+    Text
+    Toggle
+    ToggleClass
+    Unwrap
+    Val
+    Width
+    Wrap

+**Each**

+Each accepts a Func<int,IDomObject>.

+    d.Find('div').Each((int index,IDomObject e) => {
+        if (index==1) {
+           d.Remove(e);
+        }
+    });

+**Everything Else**

+Matches jQuery syntax

+**Selectors**

+I've implemented most CSS3 selectors.
+There are some exceptions.
+This list is not complete right now.

+    tagname
+    .class
+    #id

+    [attr]            attribute exists
+    [attr="value"]    attribute equals
+    [attr^="value"]   attribute starts with
+    [attr*="value"]   attribute contains
+    [attr~="value"]   attribute contains word
+    [attr!="value"]   attribute not equal (nor does not exist) [attr$="value"]   attribute ends with

+    :checked          checked
+    :contains
+    :disabled
+    :enabled
+    :selected

+	:eq(n)            nth matching result
+    :gt(n)
+	:lt(n)
+	:even
+    :odd
+    :first
+	:last

+    :file
+    :button           type="button" or <button>
+    :checkbox         type="checkbox"

+    selectorA, selectorB 	cumulative selector
+    selectorA selectorB		descendant selector
+    selecotrA > selectorB	child selector

+**Special/Nonstandard Methods:**

+    Select(selector)

+Because there's no notion of a global DOM in a C# app, the DOM is part of a CsQuery object.
+Each object that gets created as a result of a selection refers to the root object which was created from an HTML string or elements.
+Therefore the "Select" method is the equivalent of $('selector').

+    CssGet

+Same as Css( name ) to get a style.
+This signature is used to assign Css from a JSON object in this implementation (as this is the more useful/more common usage).

+**Other Methods**

+    SelectionHtml()

+Returns the full HTML for each element in the selection, separated by commas.

+    SelectionElements()

+Returns the markup for each element in the selection excluding inner HTML and children.

+   Render()

+Render the entire DOM as a string.

+**Change Log**

+11/28/11 - 0.96

+More methods.
+Some changes to the DOM model.

 11/11/11 - 0.95

 There have been many changes since the last update.
 Tests have been organized, substantial performance improvements